Divorcing Parents Love & Dread Summer

 • High Net Worth Divorce

-Below are some tips to consider.
+Below are Seven Tips to Consider:

 1. Make plans early – Reduce your anxiety by making plans early.
 These plans will need to be coordinated with your ex.
-Sometimes, depending on the marital settlement agreement (or plan in process), the cost of certain activities are split 50/50.
+Sometimes, depending on the marital settlement agreement (or plan in process), the cost of certain activities is split 50/50.
 Now is the time to review your options.

 3. Check with divorced or single friends and neighbors – This group has been through what you are planning now.
 Their ideas and recommendations may be invaluable.